 Provision for Loan Losses.
 For the year ended December 31, 2003 the provision for loan losses was \$345,000, a decrease from the provision of \$360,000 for the year ended December 31, 2002.
-Despite increasing our loan portfolio, we were able to decrease the provision for loan losses based on the equity of the loan portfolio and the amount of allowance for loan losses already in place.
-Management has determined this based on a detailed review of our existing loan portfolio, historical charge-off rates and non-performing loans.
+Despite increasing our loan portfolio, we were able to decrease the provision for loan losses based on the equity of the loan portfolio and the adequacy of loan loss reserves already in place.